2011 Cricket World Cup: Pakistan loses co-host status

 In April 2009, the ICC announced that Pakistan had lost its right to co-host the 2011 World Cup because of concerns about the "uncertain security situation" in the country, especially in the aftermath of the 2009 attack on the Sri Lanka national cricket team in Lahore.
 The PCB estimated that this would lose them $10.5 million.
-This figure took account only of the fees of $750,000 per match guaranteed by the ICC.
-The overall loss to the PCB and the Pakistani economy were expected to be much greater.

 On 9 April 2009, PCB chairman Ijaz Butt revealed that they had issued a legal notice to oppose ICC's decision.
 The ICC, however, claimed that the PCB was still a co-host, and that they had only relocated the matches out of Pakistan.
 Pakistan proposed that South Asia host the 2015 World Cup and that Australia and New Zealand host the 2011 event, but this option did not find favour with their co-hosts and was not implemented.

 Allocation of matches

-On 11 April 2005, PCB chairman Shahryar Khan announced an agreement on the allocation of games, under which India would host the final, Pakistan and Sri Lanka the semi-finals, and Bangladesh the opening ceremony.
+On 11 April 2006, PCB chairman Shahryar Khan announced an agreement on the allocation of games, under which India would host the final, Pakistan and Sri Lanka the semi-finals, and Bangladesh the opening ceremony.
 After being stripped of its status as a co-host, Pakistan proposed to host its allocated games in the United Arab Emirates as a neutral venue.
 They had played matches in Abu Dhabi, Dubai, and Sharjah in the preceding months.
 On 28 April 2009, however, the ICC announced that matches originally intended to be played in Pakistan would be reallocated.
 As a result, India hosted 29 matches across eight venues, including the final and one semi-final; Sri Lanka hosted 12 matches at three venues, including one semi-final; and Bangladesh hosted 8 matches at two grounds, as well as the opening ceremony on 17 February 2011.

 On 1 June 2010, the first tranche of tickets were put on sale after a meeting of the tournament's Central Organising Committee in Mumbai.
 The cheapest tickets cost 20 US cents in Sri Lanka.
 In January 2011, the ICC declared the Eden Gardens ground in Kolkata, India, to be unfit and unlikely to be complete by 27 February, when it was scheduled to host a match between India and England.
 The match was moved to Bangalore.